thoqbk/traprange/_Docs/invoice/README.md

     { text: "ase", x: 27, y: 4, w: 12, h: 10 }
 }]
 ```
-As you see, they're not the same `y` and the order of characters are not the same as they appear in PDF viewers.
+As you see, they're not the same `y` and the order of strings are not the same as they appear in PDF viewers.
 We need a lib to reorder pieces of words and concatenate them if needed.
 The lib I use here is [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) which helps to transform PDF to plain text but pretty well keep the original layout.
 Below is the sample output:

 ```